Great Mexican for all. The best taco meat you will ever eat for tacos or nachos. And you made it from scratch.

 This is a “clean up” of one of my very first posts.
 I have changed methods, so it is time for an update.
 This is a greatly modified and simplified Cooks Illustrated recipe that tastes better than any ground beef taco meat you ever had.
 Use it in tacos, nachos, or on a salad.

-Notes: This is about a 6/10 spicy when using 2 t of cumin.
+This is about a 6/10 spicy when using 2 teaspoons of cumin and the 1/2 teaspoon of cayenne.
 Adjust to your taste.
 The part about the fat content of the meat is important.
 An 80% burger has a lot of fat that should be drained and draining here is getting rid of spices and flavor.
+Please use 85% or 90%.

 This is what you need plus your meat, salt, and pepper.
 A note about the ground beef.
 With this method, there is no point to drain extra fat off.
 Buy a lower fat ground beef (85% or better)